isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-for-kitchen-cabinets/index.md

 The white satin compound is packed in a one-gallon container with a classic handle to ease transportation highly portable.
 With INSL-X, you dont need to prime the surface or sand the cabinet material when painting the paint can be applied directly.
 INSL-X painting errors can be cleaned with soap and water when still wet no thinning required.

-Pros:
-- Packed in large quantity container one gallon
-- Forms a harsh adhesive coat waterproof
-- No priming or sanding during application
-- Durable and more comfortable to apply elastic
-- Little peeling, scuffing or chipping on a single-layer coat.
-- Scratch-resistant and water-based active ingredients
-- Delivers factory finish coat impressive
-- Odor-free and wont cause skin irritation.
-- Fast-drying takes 6 hours

-Cons:
+Pros: - Packed in large quantity container one gallon - Forms a harsh adhesive coat waterproof - No priming or sanding during application - Durable and more comfortable to apply elastic - Little peeling, scuffing or chipping on a single-layer coat. - Scratch-resistant and water-based active ingredients - Delivers factory finish coat impressive - Odor-free and wont cause skin irritation. - Fast-drying takes 6 hours

-- Come in one color only white.
-- The dried adhesive may take time to remove
+Cons: - Come in one color only white. - The dried adhesive may take time to remove

+> See Also: > Can You Use Exterior Paint Indoors?

 ###  [4.
 Hemway Black Chalk Based Furniture Paint](https://www.amazon.com/dp/B088P49QSJ/?tag=p-policy-20)